 Hannah Willcocks is a specialist advocate in serious, financial and regulatory crime, cited as being ‘a first-class advocate and excellent lawyer, whose attention to detail is of the highest order’, ‘incredibly bright’, ‘very strong’ and ‘highly efficient’.
-Recommended now for over 5 years in Chambers UK, as well as in Legal 500 2016 and 2017 for her work in criminal fraud / financial crime, Hannah has significant experience of exceedingly large, multi-handed and complex cases, which often involve an extra-jurisdictional dimension.
+Recommended for many years as a junior and now as a new silk in Chambers and Partners for her work in criminal fraud / financial crime, Hannah has significant experience of exceedingly large, multi-handed and complex cases, which often involve an extra-jurisdictional dimension.

 Acknowledged as having ‘a remarkable capacity for mastering volumes of material’, Hannah is also extremely adept at addressing intricate issues of fact and law, often under immense pressure of time.
 Highly organised and efficient, she is recognised for her ‘methodical’ thinking and diligence.

-Recommended as a leading London junior in criminal fraud/financial crime in Chambers UK since 2013 and in Legal 500 2016 and 2017, Hannah has an established reputation as prosecution counsel in large scale cases involving the most serious and complex white-collar crimes.
-Prior to taking silk, Hannah was appointed to the Serious Fraud Office’s Prosecution Panel A list in 2017, Hannah is also a Grade 4 Advocate for the CPS Specialist Fraud Panel.
+Repeatedly recommended for her work in financial crime, Hannah has an established reputation as prosecution counsel in large scale cases involving the most serious and complex white-collar crimes.
+Prior to taking silk, Hannah was appointed to the Serious Fraud Office’s Prosecution Panel A list in 2017 and as a Grade 4 Advocate for the CPS Specialist Fraud Panel in 2019.

-Prior to taking silk, Hannah was appointed a Grade 4 Advocate for the CPS Specialist Serious Crime Panel, as well as a Grade 4 Advocate on the CPS General Crime Panel.
+Prior to taking silk, Hannah was appointed a Grade 4 Advocate for the CPS Specialist Serious Crime Panel in 2019, as well as a Grade 4 Advocate on the CPS General Crime Panel in 2016.
 She has significant experience of cases involving violent crime having both prosecuted and defended a very large number of such cases during the early years of her practice.